Sorcerer

 9th-level Sorcerer feature

-Beginning at 9th level, your magic becomes a presence that noticeably bears down on creatures.
-Choose one of the following.
+Your magic becomes a presence that noticeably bears down on creatures.
+Choose one

 Larger Than Life

 Your power tends to distort people’s perception of you, causing you to seem more dangerous than you are.
-You have advantage on Intimidation checks made to threaten someone with your magic.
+You have Advantage on Convince checks made to impress or threaten someone with your magic.
 On a failure, your target is unconvinced and unless you make good on your threat with an unambiguous show of force to prove your mettle, this feature no longer functions until you prove your reputation again.
 Additionally, features and traits that attempt to size you up always give the impression that you are more dangerous than you actually are.

 Nobody's Fool